Labor Day starts with $70+ in savings on Coursera Plus. Save 40% for 3 months.

 Learn how to launch a career in video game development.

-Below, you'll learn more about game developers, including what they do, their required skills, and how to become one.
-Afterward, if you want to start building your knowledge of game development, consider enrolling in Michigan State University's Game Design and Development with Unity Specialization.
+If you want to start building your knowledge of game development, consider enrolling in Michigan State University's Game Design and Development with Unity Specialization.
+In as little as two months, you’ll have the opportunity to learn more about the game design and development process, as well as designing 2D and 3D games.
 Upon completion of the program, you'll have created your own original game and earned a shareable certificate to add to your resume.

 Creating a video game often involves a team of designers, artists, software developers, quality assurance testers, and production professionals.
 Game developers typically contribute to visual design elements, general user interface, and game logic.
 They take the game designers' designs, storyboards, and ideas and use them as blueprints to bring the game to life as something gamers can actually play.